nicolejavorsky/beg-website-class/README.md

 ## Week1
 **Monday**
 * Lesson
-* 1. Show the kids two tomatoes (one purchased from a typical supermarket, one from Harlem Grown farm)
+1. Show the kids two tomatoes (one purchased from a typical supermarket, one from Harlem Grown farm)
-* 2. Explain that these two tomatoes have different cycles of food production
+2. Explain that these two tomatoes have different cycles of food production
-* 3. Go through tomato 1 and 2 (general description)
+3. 3.
+Go through tomato 1 and 2 (general description)
 * Activity
-* 1.
+1. Divide the kids into two groups and assign each group one tomato
+2. Ask them to draw the food production process for the tomato
+3. What do the seeds look like?
+What does the farm look like?
+Who is working on the farm?
+What happens after harvest?
+Who is buying or eating the tomato?

 **Wednesday**
 * Introduction to HTML